sirjonasxx/G-Earth/docs/wiki/macOs-Installation-guide.md

 ## Troubleshooting

+### 🚫 Apple can’t check app for malicious software
+In this case, you can grant an exception for a blocked app by clicking the `Open Anyway` button in Privacy & Security settings.
+This button is available for about an hour after you try to open the app.
+Where it appears exactly depends on the OS version u are running, more details about it can be found here: https://support.apple.com/en-gb/guide/mac-help/mchleab3a043/mac

+### Other
 If you experience any other issues and the [Troubleshooting Page](https://github.com/sirjonasxx/G-Earth/wiki/Troubleshooting) doesn't help,

 it might be useful to have a look at the following issues: [#67](../issues/67) [#10](../issues/10)